get-convex/workflow/README.md

 and actions into long-lived workflows, and the system will always fully execute a workflow to completion.

-This component is currently in beta.
-It's missing some functionality, but what's there should work.
+This component is currently in beta and may have some rough edges.
+Open a GitHub issue with any feedback or bugs you find.

 ## Installation